-Nahshon Gallery, Kibbutz Nahshon
+Nahshon Gallery, Kibbutz Nachshon

-Curator: Yael Kaini
+Curator: Yael Kainy

 Installation 3.40x 5.60 meters, glue , acrylic, ink, watercolor, pen on tracing paper.

-"And orders the stars in their watches in the firmament according to thy will." )The Sabbath Evening Prayer)
+"And orders the stars in their watches in the firmament according to thy will."
+(The Sabbath Evening Prayer)

-The work was presented as an installation as a floating carpet in a single room – open on the floor, like the maps consulted by medieval travellers.
+The work was presented as an installation as a floating carpet in a single room – open on the floor, like the maps consulted by medieval travelers.
 The positioning creates a sense of disorientation, of floating above the sky.